 AGC has partnered with a leading regional economist, Brian Lewandowski of the University of Colorado Boulder (Brian.Lewandowski@colorado.edu), to create AGC’s Construction Impact Model.
-The model is a tool that can be used by members, chapters, policy makers and researchers to understand the economic impact of infrastructure investment by state.
+The model is a tool that can be used by members, chapters, policy makers and researchers to understand the economic impact of investments in various types of construction by state.

 Specifically, the model projects the impact of 10 separate categories of construction and related investment on state employment, employee compensation, labor compensation, value added (state gross domestic product) and gross output (total spending in the state).